-An 'ancient' garden plant with many varieties, originating in Southern Europe and Asia.
+A very old garden plant originating in Southern Europe and Asia, in many varieities.
 In Germany known as “Jelängerjelieber,” it can be found growing wild.
-Of all honeysuckles, this one probably has the strongest and most delightful fragrance, which is especially intense in the evenings.
+Of all honeysuckles, this one probably has the strongest and most enchanting fragrance, which is especially strong in the evenings.
 Flowering period May / June (July) with possibly another flush of flowers in autumn.
-The hybrid 'Major' was a yellow-red and slightly later flowering cultivar, 'Anna Fletcher' flowers yellowish-white and longer, until July.
+The hybrid "Major" was a yellow-red and slightly later flowering cultivar, "Anna Fletcher" flowers yellowish-white and longer, until July.
 However, due to the short flowering time and its susceptibility to mildew, this honeysuckle is no longer available in nurseries and remains a variety for enthusiasts and collectors.
-It can be interesting for airy arbours and pergolas, but for walls FassadenGrün doesn't recommend it due to its tendency to mildew.
+For airy arbours and pergolas it is an interesting option, but because of the mildew-factor, FassadenGrün does not recommend it for walls.

-(Lat: Lonicera caprifolium, also known as 'Goat-leaf honeysuckle', 'Perfoliate honeysuckle,' and 'Italian woodbine/honeysuckle')
+Lat: Lonicera caprifolium, also known as 'Goat-leaf honeysuckle', 'Perfoliate honeysuckle,' 'Italian woodbine/honeysuckle,' and 'Garden honeysuckle'